neohdy/Udacity/writeup.md

 ### Test the model on new images

-The results are shown below.
+The results are shown below, which chooses 5 pictures randomly and the probability of each are shown as well.
 ![alt text][image5]